mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/decision-rules/rules-list.md

 **Response**

-A successful response returns a list of decision rules that are present within the container you have access to.
+A successful response returns a list of decision rules that you have access to.

 ```json
 {